 What MSC professor has influenced you and why?

 “I would have to say it’s my academic advisor, Dr. Richard Marcoux.
 He really influenced me!
-There are so many great professors on the campus, but Dr. Marcoux is really trying to help me pursue me career.
-He’s a really great professor and I love taking classes with him!
-The strength of Morrisville State College are the professors.
+There are so many great professors on the campus, but Dr. Marcoux is really trying to help me pursue my career.
+He’s a great professor and I love taking classes with him!
+The strength of Morrisville State College is the professors.
 They have been great influences to many students.”

 Information Technology: Application Software Development B.Tech.